 Selecting an accredited program ensures that students receive quality instruction, can transfer credits between schools and can get the financial aid they need.

 Higher Learning Commission

 As a division of West Virginia University, WVU Institute of Technology is accredited by the Higher Learning Commission.

-All five of WVU Tech’s engineering programs, WVU Tech’s computer science program and three of WVU Tech’s engineering technology programs are ABET-accredited.
+All five of WVU Tech’s engineering programs and WVU Tech’s computer science program are ABET-accredited.
 ABET accreditation applies to specific academic programs, not colleges or schools.

 Chemical Engineering – Civil Engineering – Computer Engineering – Electrical Engineering – Mechanical Engineering

 Commission on Collegiate Nursing Education

 The baccalaureate degree program in nursing at West Virginia University is accredited by the Commission on Collegiate Nursing Education (http://www.ccneaccreditation.org).